-by JulieFisher about 8 years ago
+by JulieFisher over 8 years ago

 She'd have preferred the electric chair.
 She'd have preferred anything really, hanging, lethal injection, even one of those weird medieval punishments like hang, draw and quartering.
 Anything to get her out of this tedium.